 An IP connection is a free service via the internet.
 Any alternative connection, such as ISDN, may incur a cost.
 The cost is to be determined at the time but can vary between $800 to $1700 per hour.

 Please be advised that the additional cost for the connection other than IP will be at the candidate’s expense.
 An invoice would be presented to you once we have received the invoice amount from our provider.
 Please note that release of the interview results are subject to full payment of accounts.

 The candidate must provide reliable invigilation to be available at time of the interview to confirm the candidate's identity and to ensure that the candidate is alone in the video conferencing room and not assisted during the interview.

 All Interviews will be audio recorded.

-The PESCI Outcome report to the applicant, will be emailed to the applicant and the work sponsor / employer.
+The PESCI Outcome report to the candidate, will be emailed to the candidate and the work sponsor / employer.

 The PESCI report to the Medical Board of Australia will be sent to AHPRA directly.

 These reports will be made available to the relevant parties within 10 working days from the date of interview